Demographics of Finland

 The demographics of Finland is monitored by the Statistics Finland (Tilastokeskus, Statistikcentralen).
-Finland has a population of over 5.6 million people, ranking it 19th out of 27 within the European Union.
+Finland has a population of almost 5.7 million people, ranking it 19th out of 27 within the European Union.
 The average population density in Finland is 19 pd/sqkm, making it the third most sparsely populated country in Europe, after Iceland and Norway.
 Population distribution is extremely uneven, with the majority of the population concentrated in the southern and western regions of the country.
-The majority of the Finnish population - approximately 73% - lives in urban areas.
+The majority of the Finnish population – approximately 73% – lives in urban areas.
 Approximately million, or almost 30%, reside solely in the Helsinki Metropolitan Area.
 Conversely, the Arctic Lapland region contains only 2 pd/sqkm.

 Until recently, Finland has been mainly an ethnically homogeneous country, with native Finns being the dominant ethnic group.
 However, with increased immigration, the country is slowly becoming more ethnically diverse.
-In addition, Finland is home to significant groups of Finno-Swedish, Sámi and Roma minorities, which have long historical roots in the country.
-The official languages are Finnish and Swedish, of which 84.1 percent and 5.1 percent of the population respectively speak as their mother tongue.
+In addition, Finland is home to significant groups of Finland-Swedish, Sámi and Roma minorities, which have long historical roots in the country.
+The official languages are Finnish and Swedish, of which 83.5 percent and 5.0 percent of the population respectively speak as their mother tongue.
 Finland was a part of the Swedish kingdom for around 500 years.

 Due to recent immigration, significant populations of ethnic Estonians, Russians, Ukrainians, Iraqis, Chinese, Somalis, Filipinos, Indians and Iranians, now reside in the country.

-As of 2024, Statistics Finland has published data on the foreign population using three different methods.
-The Finnish population includes persons of foreign origin and background, who make up 11.1% of the total population.
+As of 2025, Statistics Finland has published data on the foreign population using three different methods.
+The Finnish population includes persons of foreign origin and background, who make up 11.7% of the total population.
 (Note: Statistics Finland classifies a person as having a "foreign background" if both parents or the only known parent were born abroad.)
-In additional calculations, the proportion of persons born outside Finland is 10.3%.
-Persons with a mother tongue other than Finnish, Swedish or Sámi account for 10.8%.
+In additional calculations, the proportion of persons born outside Finland is 11%.
+Persons with a mother tongue other than Finnish, Swedish or Sámi account for 11.4%.